Become a Bonner Leader Program Scholar

 - Wellness: nurturing the development, resilience, thriving, and sustenance of the whole person and of communities.

-- Applications will open in January 2022 for Elizabethtown College students enrolling in Fall 2022 as a member of the Class of 2026. (*Application coming soon.)
+- Applications are now open for Elizabethtown College students enrolling in Fall 2023 as a member of the Class of 2027.

-- Application due date: January 14, 2022, to receive full consideration. (*Application coming soon.)
+- Application due date: December 1, 2022, to receive full consideration.

 - Questions?
 Contact Elizabethtown College Assistant Director of Admissions: Monica Venturella, 717-361-1166 | email@example.com